forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/language-server.md

 ## Apex Language Server Status

 Hover over `{}` in the status bar to view the current status of the Apex Language Server.
-To always have visibility into the status, pin the status message, and restart VS Code.
+To always have visibility into the status, pin the status message.
 The Apex Language Server status is now persistantly visible in the status bar until it is unpinned.

 ![Apex Language Server Status](../../../images/apexlspstatus.png)